-Eclipse 550 Light Business Jet, United States of America
+Eclipse 550 Light Business Jet

-Eclipse 550 is a twin-engined, low-wing light business jet being designed and manufactured jointly by the US aircraft manufacturers Eclipse Aerospace (EA) and Sikorsky Aircraft Corporation (SAC) to operate on domestic and international air routes.
+Eclipse 550 is a twin-engined, low-wing light business jet designed and manufactured jointly by the US aircraft manufacturers Eclipse Aerospace (EA) and Sikorsky Aircraft Corporation (SAC) to operate in domestic and international air routes.
 It is derived from the Eclipse 500 business jet.
 About 50 to 100 aircraft will be produced a year.

 SAC purchased a minority stake in EA in February 2011.
 A service level agreement was also reached between SAC and EA in the same month.
+As part of the agreement PZL plant, a subsidiary of SAC supplies wings, fuselage and empennage for the Eclipse 550.

 Design of the light business jet